top of page

 Star Tortoise

 Calcium is an essential part of a Star Tortoise’s diet, especially for shell growth and bone health.
 Without proper calcium, a tortoise can suffer from shell deformities and metabolic bone disease.
 To ensure adequate calcium intake, you should offer a calcium supplement 2–3 times a week.
 You can also provide a natural source of calcium by adding a cuttlefish bone in the enclosure, which the tortoise can nibble on whenever it needs.
 For tortoises that are not exposed to natural sunlight, you should also provide a supplement with vitamin D3 to help them absorb calcium more effectively.
 However, be cautious with D3 supplements—too much can be harmful.
+Calcium deficiency and improper diet can cause serious issues covered in Indian Star Tortoise Diseases and Common Health Problems.

 Foods to Avoid Completely

 There are several foods that must never be fed to Star Tortoises, as they can be toxic or harmful.
 These include animal protein (such as meat, eggs, or insects), as Star Tortoises are herbivores and cannot digest protein from animal sources.
 Other foods to avoid include dairy products like cheese or milk, which are difficult for tortoises to digest.
 Avocado is highly toxic to reptiles and should never be fed.
 Onions, garlic, and chives are also toxic and can cause severe health issues, including gastrointestinal distress.
 Be cautious with tomato leaves and potatoes, as they contain solanine, which can be poisonous.
 Always research any new food item before offering it to ensure it’s safe for your tortoise.
+Many owners unknowingly make protein-related feeding errors, which are discussed in detail in Common Feeding Mistakes with Mealworms and Superworms for Indian Star Tortoises.

 Feeding Frequency & Portion Size